FedericoStazi/crossword-generator/README.md

 - the list of words, divided into groups
 - a list of cells that must be black in the table

-This script is crucial because it contains the constraints that can make the crossword better or worse, but that are not necessary in a valid crossword.
-These constraints must be chosen carefully because, if there are too many, the SAT solver will not be able to find a solution in a resonable time.
-The choice of the constraints is discussed [below](#cnf-constraints).
+This script is crucial because it contains the constraints that can make the crossword better or worse, but that are not necessary to make a crossword valid.
+These constraints must be chosen carefully because, if they are too many, the SAT solver will not be able to find a solution in a resonable time.
+The choice of the constraints is discussed [below](#input-data).

 #### `cnf_generator.py`
 This script takes the input dictionary and returns the cnf written in an easily readable format.
-It enforces the constraints necessary for a valid crossword, but also the additional ones contained in the input dictionary.
+It imposes the constraints necessary for a valid crossword, but also the additional ones contained in the input dictionary.
 How the cnf describes the constraints of a crossword is described [below](#cnf-constraints).

 #### `cnf_parser.py`
 This script translates the cnf in the DIMACS CNF format.
 The main difference between this and the format used before is that in this one the variables' names are consecutive numbers, while in the output produced by cnf_generator.py the variables' names are string.
 This passage is useful because having a readable CNF makes debugging much easier.

 #### `sat_solver.py`
 This script runs the SAT Solver, either with a time limit or with no time limit.
 It is made in such a way that if the SAT Solver changes, this is the only file that has to be changed (unless the new SAT Solver does not use the DIMACS CNF format).
+IO with the SAT Solver is performed using temporary files (using Python's [volatile](https://pypi.org/project/volatile/) package), so that no additional files are created in the folder and multiple instances of the script can run in parallel.

 #### `result_parser.py`
-This script converts the output in the DIMACS CNF format into a dictionary containing the words, their startin position and their direction (down or across).
+This script converts the output in the DIMACS CNF format into a dictionary containing the words, their starting position and their direction (down or across).

 #### `crossword_printer.py`
-This script prints the crossword in the terminal or as a pdf (*not yet implemented*)
+This script prints the crossword in the terminal (showing also some metrics) or as a pdf (using LaTeX's [cwpuzzle](https://ctan.org/tex-archive/macros/latex/contrib/gene/crossword/) package) (*not yet implemented*)

 #### `var_to_string.py`
-This script is used by other scripts to get the strings that represent variables by calling some functions instead of having to deal with strings directly.
+Other parts of the application can use this script to get the strings that represent variables by calling some functions instead of having to deal with strings directly.
 Because of its secondary role in the project, it is not included in the diagrams.

 #### `app.py`
-This is the main script of the project because it calls all the other functions in the project.
+This is the main script of the project because it calls all the other functions in the project and manages their interaction.
 In addition to that, it can use many different strategies, which are described below.

 ## CNF constraints

 ### Input data

 Some of the constranints imposed in the CNF can vary in different ways.
-The choices are generated in the `input_generator` script, and passed to `cnf_generator` using the `input` dictionary.
+The choices are generated in the `input_generator.py` script, and passed to `cnf_generator.py` using the `input` dictionary.
 This contains the following fields:

 #### `width`
 The width of the crossword.
 Together with height, these are the only parameters chosen in `app.py` because of their importance in how long the SAT Solver will take to find a solution to the CNF.